 The book can seem huge and confusing, however, it is actually broken up into four easy sections:

 - Introduction and information

 - Eagle Scout Service Project Report

 You should read through the entire packet so that you understand it, especially the information section at the beginning.
 Next, you need to be primarily concerned with the Eagle Scout Service Project Proposal section.
 You will need to fill this out and get several signatures on it before you start work on your project.
 If you’re not doing fundraising, then this is all you need to get started.
 If you are doing fundraising, make sure to read the fundraising section below.

-One of the signatures you will need on your Project Proposal will be from a District Project Approval Representative.
+One of the signatures you will need on your Project Proposal will be from a District Project Coach.
 Your Scoutmaster or troop Life to Eagle Advisor may give you that person’s contact information or you can find a list by troop by clicking here.